sophiakumar/C-Cpp_Programs/README.md

 This repository contains C programs which I made during my first year.😁🙌

-## Whats behind the scenes?👀💡
+## What's behind the scenes?👀💡

-This repo works purely on C
+This repo works purely on C/CPP.

 ## What can I do?🤷‍♀️

-Well you are free to fork this repo, edit it as you wish, do suggest any changes I can make and more!
+Well you are free to fork this repo, edit it as you wish, do suggest any changes I can make and more!!